tomcam/least-github-pages/docs/github-pages-create-readme.md

 ## See your README.md in preview mode

 After clicking **Commit changes** ou are now looking at your newly edited `/docs/README.md` file in preview mode.
 GitHub's preview mode displays all Markdown files like this, whether they are using its built-in Jekyll themes or not.

+If you click the link you'll be redirected to the current directory.
+It's just there to show how a link looks.

 ## GitHub pages pretends /docs/README.md is actually /README.md